 - Car Fu: One of the attack cards is named "Well-Aimed Car", which involves picking up a car and throwing it at someone."We'll discuss your breach of the Masquerade later..."

-- Hell-Bent for Leather: There's an equipment card called "Leather Jacket", which prevents a single attack before being destroyed.
-Making it one tough jacket, considering some of the attacks you can go through.
-By comparison, the "Flak Jacket" card (usable for every round, but only prevents one damage each time.
+- Hell-Bent for Leather: The "Leather Jacket" equipment card, which completely prevents a single attack before being destroyed, making it one tough jacket, considering some of the attacks you can go through.
+By comparison, the "Flak Jacket" is usable every round, but only prevents one damage each time.
 (The newer card "Hell-for-Leather" has nothing to do with this trope.)

-- Kingmaker Scenario: The game is designed around this.
+- The game is designed around this.
 In multiplayer games, the rules dictate that a player can attack the player on his left on his turn, and only that player.
-In return, he need only defend himself from attacks by the player on his right.
-(Hunter > Player > Hunted, proceeding clockwise.)
-This leads to (and indeed, the game encourages) discussions, arguments, and dealmaking among the players, as a player can offer not to attack his target, leaving the target free to devote resources to attacking his own target, or the player can offer concessions to keep another player off his back while he launches a full-fledged assault.
+Thus, a player needs to defend himself only from attacks by the player on his right.
+(Predator > Player > Prey, proceeding clockwise.)
+This leads to (and indeed, the game encourages) discussions, arguments, and deal-making between players, as a player can offer not to attack his target, leaving the target free to devote resources to attacking his own target, or the player can offer concessions to keep another player off his back while he launches a full assault.
 In addition, when a player is eliminated, the hunting order skips over him to the next player, making long-term planning a must.
 The "standard" is four-player games, making your prey's prey (and predator's predator) your "cross-table ally," who you want to be strong enough to put pressure on your predator so your predator has to devote resources to defending themselves, and thus not coming at you.
 But you don't want that cross-table ally to be too strong, because sooner or later, you'll be duking it out with them directly. . .